 \item Let $\mathbb Z[P]=\mathbb Z[v_1,\dots,v_m]/I$, $I=(v_{j_1}v_{j_2}\dots v_{j_l}:F_{j_1}\cap\dots\cap F_{j_l}=\varnothing)$ be a face ring of a polytope $P$. $P_{k_1,\dots,\,k_m}$ is defined as a (combinatorial) simple polytope with the face ring

 Then $s(P_{k_1,\dots,\,k_m})=s(P)$.

 \item It is known (see {\upshape \cite{GB}}) that each simple polytope $P^n$ with $m=n+3$ facets can be represented in terms of a regular $(2k-1)$-gon $M_{2k-1}$ and a surjective map from $\mathfrak {F}=\{F_1,\dots, F_{n+3}\}$ to the set of vertices of $M_{2k-1}$.
-The facets $F_{i_1},\dots,F_{i_n}$ intersect is a vertex if and only if the triangle formed by the vertices corresponding to the rest three facets contain the center of $M_{2k-1}$.
+The facets $F_{i_1},\dots,F_{i_n}$ intersect in a vertex if and only if the triangle formed by the vertices corresponding to the rest three facets contains the center of $M_{2k-1}$.

-Then for such a polytope $P_{a_1,\dots,\,a_{2k-1}}$ we have: $s(P)=3$ if and only if $k\geqslant 4$.
+Then for such a polytope $P_{a_1,\dots,\,a_{2k-1}}$ we have: $s(P)=3$ if and only if $k\leqslant 4$.

 Here $k$ can be expressed in terms of bigraded Betti numbers

 \item There are two polytopes $P$ and $Q$ with the equal $f$-vectors and chromatic numbers, but the different $s$-numbers.
 Nevertheless our $P$ and $Q$ have different bigraded Betti numbers.